 Something Horrific Happened On Board The S.S.
 Ourang Medan

 The moment that the search party boarded, it was obvious that the messages were horribly accurate.
-The decks of the Ourang Medan were littered with the corpses of the Dutch crew.
-The victims were found with wide-eyed horror and their faces twisted into sheer terror, arms trying to fight off … something.
+Corpses of the Dutch crew littered the decks of the Ourang Medan.
+The victims’ eyes stared wide with horror, and their faces lay twisted in sheer terror.
+Their arms had tried to fight off something.
 Not even the ship’s dog escaped the terror of whatever had taken place.
 The canine was discovered to be in the midst of snarling at the cause.
-The Captain was found, as one might have expected, on his bridge.
-The remainder of the Bridge Officers were found in the wheelhouse and Chartroom.
-The Radio Operator, who presumably sent the distress call, was found at his station.
+The captain was found, as one might have expected, on his bridge.
+The remainder of the bridge officers were found in the wheelhouse and chartroom.
+The radio operator, who presumably sent the distress call, was found at his station.
 The engineering crew was also found at their stations with precisely the same expressions on their faces.

-During the search efforts, the rescue party noticed several things that struck them as odd or strange.
-The local temperature was in excess of 100°F but members of the team felt an ominous chill emanating from somewhere.
-Another oddity was the conditions of the victims.
-All of them had suffered but none had any injuries to note of.
-They were also decaying quicker than they should be.
+During the search efforts, the rescue party noticed several things that struck them as odd.
+The local temperature was in excess of 100°F but members of the team felt an ominous chill coming from somewhere.
+Another mystery was the conditions of the victims.
+All of them had suffered but none had any injuries to note.
+They were also decaying quicker than they should.
 The ship itself didn’t appear to have suffered any damage.
-When the search party returned to the Silver Star, the decision to tow the Ourang Medan for salvage was quickly taken.
-It was only when the ships were tethered together that smoke was discovered below decks, specifically the No. 4 cargo hold.
-Within seconds of the tow rope being severed, the Ourang Medan exploded with enough force to lift it out of the water before sinking to the seabed.
+When the search party returned to the Silver Star, they quickly decided to tow the Ourang Medan for salvage.
+It was only when they tethered the ships together that they discovered smoke below decks, specifically in the No. 4 cargo hold.
+Within seconds after they severed the tow rope, the Ourang Medan exploded.
+The sheer force lifted it out of the water before it sank to the seafloor.

 The U.S. Coast Guard Report

-The first official mention of the incident was made by the United States Coast Guard in May 1952. in addition to the witness testimony of the state of the crew themselves, the published account added that they were all found with:
+The first official mention of the incident came from the United States Coast Guard in May 1952.
+In addition to the witness testimony of the state of the crewmembers, the account added grim details:

 their frozen faces upturned to the sun… staring, as if in fear… the mouths were gaping open and the eyes staring.